Contracts creation guide

 • Contact added with all related information.

-• Detailed contract view where it's possible to manage all its settings and users.
+• Detailed contract view where you can manage all its settings and users.

-If you need to make adjustments to the contract, such as changing its name, product access dates, or any other information entered during its creation, press the pencil button next to the contract name.
+If you need to make adjustments to the contract, such as changing its name or product access dates, click the pencil button next to the contract name.

 Editing contract details

-It is not possible to change certain values if there are users already assigned to the contract.
+Note It is not possible to change certain values if users are already assigned to the contract.

 Editing contract information